egeetas/DSA210PROJECT/README.md

 ## **Data Source**

-The walking distance data was collected from the Apple Health app, covering a period from **October 28, 2019** to **November 22, 2024**.
+The walking distance data was collected from the Apple Health app, covering a period from **October 28, 2019** to **January 5, 2025**.
 The dataset includes:
 - **Date:** To distinguish between weekdays and weekends.
 - **Walking Distance (km):** The total walking distance logged each day.